 Learn how to add Blackboard Tests into courses for both Summative and Formative learning activities.

-Blackboard has its own Assignments tool which allows you to collect files from students, mark them, check them for plagiarism and distribute them back to the students.
-If you are collecting posters or videos from your students, this may be a preferrable tool over TurnItIn.
+Blackboard has its own Assignments tool that allows you to check for plagiarism, mark online and release grades and feedback at a given date.
+If you are collecting posters or videos from your students, this may be a preferable choice over Turnitin.

-Live and Asynchronous Lectures, Seminars and Small Group Teaching (Tutorials) via Blackboard Collaborate
+Live / Asynchronous Lectures, Seminars and Small Group Teaching (Tutorials) via Blackboard Collaborate

 Online lectures may be run either live or recorded using inbuilt Blackboard Collaborate.
 Likewise, the system can help with your small group teaching.

 Using the Preview User